 In 2012 the USDA, performed a similar study in which they allowed SNAP (Supplemental Nutrition Assistance Program) households to receive 30 cents on every SNAP dollar spent on specific fruits and vegetables.
 The cost savings incentive increased consumption of these specific fruits and vegetables of about one quarter of a cup per day.

-If you are struggling to eat your veggies, maybe an incentive is what you need to get motivated!
+If you or your kids are struggling to eat your veggies, maybe an incentive is what you need to get motivated!